Pixelicc/mowojang-js/README.md

 - `getCape()`: Returns the Cape the specified Player has currently selected
 - `getCapeBuffer()`: Returns Cape Image fetched via getCape() as a Buffer

-All above Functions accept an second Argument containing an optional config.
+All above Functions accept an second Argument containing an optional config object.
 Cache options can also be passed there via the cache key.
 All available cache options can be found [here](https://axios-cache-interceptor.js.org/config/request-specifics#cache).

 ## 🗃️ Utility Functions